trezor/connect/docs/methods/cipherKeyValue.md

 ## Symmetric key-value encryption
 Asks device to encrypt value using the private key derived by given BIP32 path and the given key.
+IV is always computed automatically.

 More information can be found in [SLIP-0011](https://github.com/satoshilabs/slips/blob/master/slip-0011.md).